Contact Ground Water Division: 307-777-6163

 About the Ground Water Division

 The 1947 legislature enacted the State's first groundwater laws.
 Although the legislation was not extensive, it did for the first time, require the owners of any groundwater wells drilled in the state prior to April 1, 1947 to register their wells by a "Statement of Claim" with the office of the State Engineer.
 It also required that any new well proposed to be drilled after that date (except those for stock or domestic uses) must also be registered, and thus began the application of the prior appropriation system to groundwater use in Wyoming.
 Well filings made under a statement of claim could receive their priority based on the claimed date of completion of the well, going back as far in time as could be justified, while registrations of wells after April 1, 1947 would receive a priority as of the date their new filing was made with the State Engineer.
-A process for adjudication of wells was also included in the
+A process for adjudication of wells was also included in the legislation.

 As far back as 1952, the State Engineer had reported that there was interest in strengthening the 1947 groundwater laws, but It wasn't until 1957 that the legislature responded by enacting a much more comprehensive code for handling underground water.
 Those laws provided that wells for domestic and stock uses would have preferred rights over other groundwater uses even though they were still exempt from filing requirements, and that all other wells would need to be permitted by the State Engineer before construction could commence.
 The appointment of a Division Advisory Committee on groundwater matters was required for each of the four historic water divisions, and the State Engineer was directed to establish aquifer districts and sub districts within those water divisions.
 In districts of sub-districts where concerns for the condition of an aquifer existed, the laws provided the designation of "critical areas" and the election of an advisory board to manage the concerns of that area.